 - Anderson Farm: North of Windsor in Sackville North, this farm is open every day from 10am till 4pm while the fruit lasts.
 Entry is $5 for adults and kids are free, plus you pay for the oranges and mandarins you pick.

-- Waktins Family Farm: Near Wisemans Ferry, they are only open Saturday and Sunday from 10am to 4pm during picking season.
+- Waktins Family Farm: Near Wisemans Ferry, they are open Monday to Wednesday during these school holidays, plus Saturday and Sunday from 10am to 4pm.
 They still have lots of mandarins to pick.

 7Learn How to Make Chocolate and Cook Up a Storm